AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 * {api:anychart.core.StateSettings#fill}stroke(){api} to set the stroke

 Also, you can use some other methods from {api:anychart.core.StateSettings}anychart.core.StateSettings{api}.

+Please note that these settings affect only circles.
+To learn how to adjust intersection areas, see the [next section](#intersections).

 In the sample below, there is a Venn diagram with appearance settings configured: